-A Florentine T-bone steak, or bistecca fiorentina, covers all of the characteristics of the best Italian cuisine dishes.
+Much famed as bistecca fiorentina, a Florentine steak offers all the authentic flavors of the best Italian dishes.
 It is a beloved dish throughout Tuscany and a must-taste if you are in that part of the country.
-Cut thick from the loin of a Tuscany-raised Chianina cow, the steak is cooked for 5 to 7 minutes on each side until the outside is cooked.
+A thick piece of meat cut from a Chianina cow’s loin in Tuscany, the steak is cooked deliciously for about 7 minutes minutes on both the sides until it’s cooked from the outside.
 The inside, however, remains rare due to the thickness.
 Remember to share a Fiorentina steak with someone – there is no way you can finish this delicious thick steak on your own!

 Europe Holiday Packages On TravelTriangle

 Explore the most beautiful places to visit in Europe, from Paris to the Venice canals and from the Greek islands to the Swiss alps.
 Book customized packages by expert agents on TravelTriangle.
 Inclusive of airport transfers, cab, resort, sightseeing and meals.
 Best holiday experience Guaranteed.
 Book Now

 While on the topic of Tuscany, it would be a major error not to mention ribollita, a hearty soup, which has become one of the most popular in the world.
 With roots in the region’s peasant cooking, this nutritious soup is not thickened with meat but with bread.
 It is considered a special treat in autumn, when the harvest vegetables give robillita a vibrant taste and gives it an intense savory flavor despite the absence of meat.
 If you want to taste a dish from traditional Italy food culture, make sure to find a place in Tuscany that serves authentic ribollita.